What is the wagering requirement?

 Choose games with higher RTP

-Essentially, RTP refers to the amount a casino game is supposed to pay back to the player.
+Essentially, the RTP rate refers to the amount a casino game is supposed to pay back to the player.
 This is represented by a percentage and can usually be found in the game’s information.

 Should you go for high RTP games?